-- the ability to seek to claim general damages without a Significant Injury Certificate under section 28LC(2)(a) of the Wrongs Act 1958 (Vic);25 - the availability of damages unfettered by statutory caps and minimums for various heads of damage under the Wrongs Act 1958 (Vic) for sexual assault or other sexual misconduct claims;26 - difficulty establishing compensable damages in a negligence sense, particularly as regards recognised psychiatric injury and as compared to actionable per se claims; - contributory negligence and other defences and restrictions on damages may not apply to intentional tort claims; - establishing an intentional tort may well result in obtaining aggravated or exemplary damages; - media attention impacts of allegations on juries and other considerations may apply.
+- the availability of damages unfettered by statutory caps and minimums for various heads of damage under the Wrongs Act 1958 (Vic) for sexual assault or other sexual misconduct claims;29 - difficulty establishing compensable damages in a negligence sense, particularly as regards recognised psychiatric injury and as compared to actionable per se claims; - contributory negligence and other defences and restrictions on damages may not apply to intentional tort claims; - establishing an intentional tort may well result in obtaining aggravated or exemplary damages; - media attention impacts of allegations on juries and other considerations may apply.

-There is also some debate about whether one can bring a claim both in trespass for intentional interference to the person and in negligence.27 There no longer seems any reason in principle that one cannot bring a claim alleging either or both intentional tort and negligence arising out of the same factual scenario and one can see in many cases a significant overlapping of the two.28
+There is also some debate about whether one can bring a claim both in trespass for intentional interference to the person and in negligence.30 There no longer seems any reason in principle that one cannot bring a claim alleging either or both intentional tort and negligence arising out of the same factual scenario and one can see in many cases a significant overlapping of the two.31

 For example, in a medical case, if a doctor proceeded with treatment that had no therapeutic benefit or was performed only to defraud the patient, that ought to vitiate the consent the patient gave and would thus be a battery.
 Alternatively, if there was some therapeutic benefit to some or all of that treatment, it could be said that the treatment was performed negligently because a reasonable doctor in the position of the defendant would not have proceeded with the treatment.
-It would be absurd to shut a plaintiff out in bringing the claim in two alternative ways.29
+It would be absurd to shut a plaintiff out in bringing the claim in two alternative ways.32